 State of Play

 Released in 2009, the political thriller, directed by Kevin Macdonald, is memorable for what it represents today—new and old media’s intersection and cultural clash.

 Congressman Stephen Collins (Ben Affleck) has a problem.
 His mistress is mysteriously dead, crushed beneath a Washington, D.C.
 Metrorail carriage.
 Not to worry, buddy Cal McAffrey, played by Russell Crowe, leads the investigation for the Washington Globe.
 McAffrey’s boss compels him to work with political blogger Della Frye (McAdams), creating dramatic tension that at times is too contrived.

 Among the five films, State of Play is the weakest, for the storytelling, but nevertheless conveys several important themes pertinent to news gatherers.
 Crowe’s character represents the old journalism, while McAdams portrays the new world order.
 Meanwhile, uncovering the story, while resisting the editor’s demands to publish, leads the reporters down a twisty path.

 Ron Howard brilliantly captures tabloid journalism in this 1994 comedy.
 The film follows New York Sun metro editor Henry Hackett (Keaton) over 24 hours.
 The Paper is rich with relevant journalistic themes: Getting the quote (sourcing the story); publishing news relevant to the audience (New Yorkers); accurately reporting the story (despite the hardships); and writing compelling headlines (with art), among other notables.

-While the synopsis is shortest, The Paper is my favorite among the five films.
+While the synopsis is shortest, The Paper is my favorite among the six films.